JWH709/Buffoon-Builder/Notes/NOTES.md

 ## June 6th:

 - Going to start focusing on styling.
 I should make assets for each section's background.
 I've gotten half decent at editing the containers from balatro itself, so this shouldn't be a huge feat or anything.
 So far, I've managed to convert a lot of the original px values to %, which I personally prefer, and will also cause less of a headache when it comes time for media queries.
 I need to move onto doing this for both side panels.
 - I need to style the blocks to be flexible when their titles are larger than they are small.
 I also need to finish editing the inputs on the result blocks

+## June 7th:

+- The checklist for today is as follows: Add remaining backgrounds for sections, refactor remaining px measurements in CSS to %, start looking for inspiration for some cool CSS stuff.
+Would be cool to get the visuals from the menu into the background instead of just the static image.
+Idk how viable that is, it may be stressful on render times & just super difficult in general.
+- Play a game of Balatro (it's been a while) and take notes on what assets you can use for backgrounds/effects.